Virginia C. Trimble papers

 The collection contains items from Virginia C. Trimble's time at William Smith College in the early 1920s and some items from the 1930s.
 Materials include William Smith College viewbooks, Pine yearbooks, postcards and greeting cards, and an examination book from 1923.
 There is also a file on the Murray Bartlett Foundation and a file on the groundbreaking ceremony for Comstock House in 1932, plus some additional miscellaneous items.

 There are no restrictions on accessing material in this collection.

 Conditions Governing Use

-Virginia Charles Trimble was born in Youngstown, Ohio on June 4, 1903.
-She was raied in Bellevue, Pa., a suburb of Pittsburgh.
+Virginia Charles Trimble was born in Youngstown, Ohio, on June 4, 1903.
+She was raied in Bellevue, Pennsylvania, a suburb of Pittsburgh.
 She had a sister, Margeret T. Williams.
-Trimble graduated from Bellevue High School, Bellevue, Pa., in 1921.
+Trimble graduated from Bellevue High School, Bellevue, Pennsylvania, in 1921.
 She went to Westminister College for her Freshman Year and transferred to William Smith College in 1922.
 She graduated from Wiliam Smith College in 1925 with a B.S. degree and a Secretarial-Economics major.